mindersec/minder/docs/docs/ref/cli/minder_auth_offline-token_get.md

 ### Options

 ```
   -f, --file string    The file to write the offline token to (default "offline.token")
   -h, --help           help for get
+      --skip-browser   Skip opening the browser for OAuth flow
 ```

 ### Options inherited from parent commands